Login Sign Up EN / FR

 Are you a healthcare professional?

-• flyers available to your patients and their families
+• To receive informational flyers to distribute to your patients and their families

-• putting you in contact with other practitioners
+• To be put in contact with other like-minded practitioners

-• contact with victim support and assistance associations
+• To be put in contact with victims’ support and aid associations

 Are you a field/social actor?